Vumono/esx_apartments/README.md

 # esx_apartments
-Simple apartments resource managed clientside.
+Simple apartments resource managed clientside, the storage and clothing all use exports and can easily be changed.
+PR's are always welcome.

 This resource is created with esx Legacy, other versions **might** not work without modifying the resource.
-It probably needs some optimization.
-PR's are always welcome.

 ### WIP
 * invite players into home